 History and Significance of Jain Miniature Paintings

-Jain art is one of the important branches of art in India.
-Jain monks and scholars of medieval India wrote thousands of manuscripts related to their religious literature.
+Jain art is one of the important branches of medieval art in India.
+Jain monks and scholars of medieval India wrote thousands of manuscripts related to their religious philosophy and teaching.
 These manuscripts contain some beautiful miniature paintings.
 In fact, Jains are the pioneers of miniature paintings in India.

 Although Jain literature goes back to 5th Century before Common Era, the earliest known miniature paintings are from 11th Century.
-However, it is assumed this art might have started as early in 9th Century.
+However, it is assumed this art might have started as early as 9th Century.
 These paintings are from Kalpasutra text.
 This art of miniature paintings flourished in next few centuries, especially in Gujarat, Rajasthan and Deccan.
-This art of miniature painting began to decline after 16th century.
+This art started to decline after 16th century.

 Other branches of Indian art were greatly inspired by Jain miniature paintings and they adopted the style of Jains.
 Other branches include Rajasthani, Mughal, Odissa and some other schools.